iskorotkov/chaos-framework/README.md

 Q: How to change a duration, or an interval of test stages?

 A: Download [Scheduler manifest](https://github.com/iskorotkov/chaos-scheduler/blob/master/deploy/scheduler.yaml), change environment variables and redeploy it.
 See [Scheduler's README](https://github.com/iskorotkov/chaos-scheduler) for more info.

+---

+Q: I try to delete a Kubernetes resource, but it won't get deleted (i. e. kubectl is stuck at deletion).

+A: Edit the resource manually in your text editor and remove all finalizers.
+If it doesn't work (or if the resource doesn't have any finalizers) find related resources and delete finalizers in them (e.g. when CRD deletion is stuck, delete all instances of this CRD).

 ## Other repos